bsorrentino/zx-powerapps-cli/README.md

 ##### Non-Interactive arguments :
 * `--packonly` : perform only packing and skips import
 * `--noversion` : remove version from generated zip
+* `----publish-changes` : publish your changes upon a successful import

 ### zx-version-bump
 Update local and remote solution's version